 Fighting Intellectual Property Infringement via Email

-This article revisits the rationale behind service by email, the rules on which it is based, and why it helps prevent foreign defendants from thumbing their noses at U.S. victims of their fraudulent schemes instead bringing those defendants into the jurisdiction of a U.S. court.
+This Blog post revisits the rationale behind service by email, the rules on which it is based, and why it helps prevent foreign defendants from thumbing their noses at U.S. victims of their fraudulent schemes instead bringing those defendants into the jurisdiction of a U.S. court.

-In the 1990s when domain names using literal terms were first used, the Internet community quickly recognized that trademark infringement would be a problem if persons registered domain names incorporating a brand name without that brand owner’s permission.
-ICANN (the Internet Corporation for Assigned Names and Numbers) a non-profit organization set up to promote and maintain the operational stability of the Internet, requested that WIPO (the World Intellectual Property Organization) produce a report on the potential conflict between trademarks and domain names bearing in mind that because of the global reach of the Internet, domain name disputes would likely extend world-wide.
-WIPO recommended an administrative procedure be put in place with its own set of governing rules, and which would allow a neutral forum for international domain name disputes.
-The governing rules are the UDRP (the Uniform Domain Name Dispute Resolution Policy).
-The process and rules are designed to settle a dispute about the registration of a domain name.
-They do not provide for monetary damages for trademark infringement.
+In the 1990s, when domain names using literal terms were first used, the Internet community quickly recognized that trademark infringement would be a problem if persons registered domain names incorporating a brand name without that brand owner’s permission.
+That lead the Internet Corporation for Assigned Names and Numbers (ICANN), a non-profit organization, to set out rules for potential conflict between trademarks and domain names – bearing in mind that because of the global reach of the Internet, domain name disputes would likely extend world-wide.

-For the ICANN process and UDRP to work it was necessary to ensure that domain name registrants world-wide would agree to comply with the rules.
-This was accomplished by regulations requiring those companies registering domain names with tlds (top level domains) such as .com and .net to agree to abide by the ICANN and UDRP rules and procedures in order to have the right to administer those commercially lucrative tlds.
-Similarly, if a person or entity wanted to register a tld domain name through a registrar, they had to contractually agree to comply with ICANN and the UDRP.
-One of the key components of the UDRP is that a domain name registrant must provide the registrar with a current and valid email address, and that registrant must agree to accept service of process by email.
+ICANN decided that when registering top-level domain names (such as .com and .net) domain name registrants world-wide would have to contractually agree to provide the registrar with a current and valid email address, and that registrant must agree to accept service of process by email.
 The public records of each registrant showing the domain name registered and the identifying information of the registrant, including email address, are known as the “Whois” records and are easily accessible through any Internet search engine.

 Extending Service of Process by Email to U.S. Lawsuits